rehohoho/rehohoho/README.md

   Hi there!
 </h1>

 Rui En here!
-I'm a junior currently on exchange in UCSD.
-Previously helped built Singapore's first outdoor delivery robot at Whizz Mobility, worked with Panasonic R&D on visual localization systems, then interned in TikTok AML building low-latency high-throughput stacks for large scale model deployment and serving!
+I'm a senior Computer Science student in SUTD.
+Previously helped built Singapore's first outdoor delivery robot at Whizz Mobility, interned in TikTok AML building low-latency high-throughput stacks for large scale model deployment, then worked with Prof Kastner at UCSD on benchmarking AMD AI Engines!

 ### About me
 - 🔭 Researching to improve algorithms on action recognition/biomedical tasks